zkamvar/user2021/outline.md

  - all-in-one starter pack (exposed plumbing)
  - value all contributions
  - maintainers were folks who loved to tinker
-   - profiles: Yoo Nix; Poly Gon
+   - profiles: Yoo Nix; Poly Gon (this is a bit shoehorned in :/)

 > Transition: Tolstoy & Desire Paths.
 This model works for the few maintainers,
 > but time and time again, the contributions show a story that something is not